-To return to the previous display after the "MAINTENANCE NOTIFICATION" screen is displayed, push the PREVIOUS button.
+To return to the previous display after the "Maintenance Notice" screen is displayed, push the "BACK" button.

-The "MAINTENANCE NOTIFICATION" screen displays each time the ignition switch is turned ON until one of the following conditions are met:
+The "Maintenance Notice" screen displays each time the ignition switch is turned ON until one of the following conditions are met:

-- "Reset" is selected.
+- "Reset Distance" is selected.

-- "Display Maintenance Notification" is set OFF.
+- "Interval Reminder" is set OFF.

 - the maintenance interval is set again.

-: Please refer to the separate Navigation system Owner's Manual.
+: Refer to the separate Navigation System Owner's Manual.

-HOW TO USE THE "SETTING" BUTTON
+HOW TO USE "SETTING" BUTTON

-The SETTINGS screen will appear when the "SETTING" button is pushed.
+The "Settings" screen will appear when the "SETTING" button is pushed.